egafni/Kache/README.rst

         return a*b

 The following will **only** use the value of b to key the hash.
 So a call to x(a=1,b=3) after callign x(a=0, b=3) will return the same (but incorrect) result.
 Useful if you have complex parameters and you want to create your own unique identifier for the hash.
+This is often the case when you want to cache a complicated long-running function that is executed only one time.

 .. code-block:: python

     @cache(db_path='/tmp/db', key=lambda params: params['b'])
+    def x(a,b=2):
+        return a*b

+    # or, if you know it will only be executed once in this session...
+    @cache(db_path='/tmp/db', key=lambda params: 1)
     def x(a,b=2):
         return a*b